artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 * **Video Replay:** Triggers when the video is cued, and replayed after the initial start.
 This trigger will fire on every replay.
 * **Video Pause:** Triggers when the video is paused.
 * **Video Resume:** Triggers when the video is resumed, and when `player.getCurrentTime() !== 0`
 * **Custom Cue Tracking:** Triggers when the video reaches the specified video threshold percentage.
-  For example, if a video is 60 seconds and the specified cue point is 50%, the event with trigger when the playhead position equals 30 seconds.
+For example, if a video is 60 seconds and the specified cue point is 50%, the event will trigger when the playhead position equals 30 seconds.
 Cue point tracking applies to both initial play and replay.
-Note that if user seeks across a cue point, the event will not fire.
-Cue point events only fire when the playhead crosses the calculated cuepoint location on the timeline, and video player is playing.
+Note that if the user seeks across a cue point, the event will not fire.
+Cue point events only fire when the playhead crosses the calculated cue point location on the timeline, and the video player is playing.
 * **Video Buffer:** Triggers when the player downloads a certain amount of data before it begins playing the video.
 * **Video Ended:** Triggers when a video fully completes.

 ## Usage

 One tag rule can be set for every video event (the seven events listed above).
 Create a specific tag rule for each event you want to track.
-If you do not want to track an event, simply omit creating a rule for it.
+If you do not want to track an event, simply omit to create a rule for it.

 Rules have three actions: